 The critical factor is not to save on the wrong ends when refilling a raised garden bed.
 Growing success is all about the quality of the soil mix!
 Home gardeners are therefore recommended to choose products that carry the RAL quality mark.

 Quality-certified substrates are subject to strict quality requirements and regular inspections by approved, independent labs.
-The substrates are only allowed to have minimal deviations in pH value and nutrient content, must have a stable structure and be proven to be free from weed seeds and plant-damaging substances.
-The RAL product surveillance not only guarantees a consistent level of quality; it also makes sure your fun in gardening isn’t spoiled by unpleasant surprises.
+The substrates are only allowed to have minimal deviations in pH value and nutrient content.
+They must have a stable structure and be proven to be free from weed seeds and plant-damaging substances.
+The RAL product surveillance not only guarantees a consistent level of quality.
+It also makes sure your fun in gardening isn’t spoiled by unpleasant surprises.

 Alternative: filling a raised garden bed with new layers